CUA50720 Diploma of Graphic Design

 • Written reports

-• Writen or oral questioning
+• Written or oral questioning

 • Role plays and presentations